telefonicaid/iotagent-node-lib/doc/usermanual.md

 ### Transactions
 The library implements a concept of transactions, in order to follow the execution flow the library follows when treating requests entering both from the North and the South ports of the IoT Agent.

-To follow the transactions, a new Domain is created for each incoming request; in the case of Northbound requests, this domain is automatically created by a Express middleware, and no further action is needed from the user.
-For the case of Southbound requests, the user is responsible of creating an stopping the transaction, using the `ensureSouthboundDomain` and `finishSouthBoundTransaction`.
+To follow the transactions, a new Domain is created for each incoming request; in the case of requests received on the North Port of the IoT Agent, this domain is automatically created by a Express middleware, and no further action is needed from the user.
+For the case of requests received on the South Port of the IoT Agent, the user is responsible of creating an stopping the transaction, using the `ensureSouthboundDomain` and `finishSouthBoundTransaction`.
 In this case, the transaction will last from the invocation to the former to the invocation of the latter.